WordPress/gutenberg/packages/core-data/README.md

 }
 ```

+## What's an entity?

+An entity represents a WordPress REST API endpoint.
+Each item within the entity is called entity record.

+Available entities are defined in `rootEntitiesConfig` at ./src/entities.js and the follow this schema:

+- label
+- kind
+- name
+- baseURL
+- baseURLParams
+- key
+- getTitle
+- plural
+- rawAttributes
+- loadEntities
+- transientEdits
+- mergedEdits

 ## Actions

 The following set of dispatching action creators are available on the object returned by `wp.data.dispatch( 'core' )`: